Packaging and Releases¶

 release.ymlbuild platform artifacts - Verify the resulting GitHub Release includes checksums and provenance

-- Smoke-test at least one macOS build and one Linux build before announcing it
+- Smoke-test at least one macOS build, one Windows build, and one Linux build before announcing it

 The default tag workflow validates the public local-self-host-beta promotion claim with pnpm deploy:promotion:validate -- --tier local-self-host-beta.
 Stronger hosted claims require OPEN_COWORK_RELEASE_CLAIM_TIER plus a private evidence manifest.
 For tag releases, set repository variable OPEN_COWORK_RELEASE_CLAIM_TIER and provide the base64-encoded private manifest in secret OPEN_COWORK_PROMOTION_EVIDENCE_MANIFEST_B64; the workflow materializes it into OPEN_COWORK_PROMOTION_EVIDENCE_MANIFEST before running the gate.
 Local operators can pass --manifest <private-record> directly.
 Without completed private-pass report evidence the promotion gate fails closed.